kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## What We Will Not Do

-Train language models from scratch.
+Train language models from scratch
-Optimize massive architectures.
+Optimize massive architectures
 Treat text as magic

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.